Make DIY Concrete Pumpkins (With a Fancy Twist)

 The cinnamon trick I learned from Anderson and Grant.

-Cinnamon colored stalk: Cut a piece of rope to about 7” long and lightly separate the six strand twists.
-Remove a few if you have a smaller pumpkin, to make it more proportionate.
+Cinnamon-colored stalk: Cut a piece of rope to about 7” long and lightly separate the six-strand twists so they are more like pieces of twine.
+Remove a few if you have a smaller pumpkin to make it more proportionate.

-Use your fingernail to pull the individual strands that little further apart so it’s not such a tight braid.
+Use your fingernail to pull the individual strands further apart so it’s not a tight braid.

 Pour a good amount of cinnamon into a bowl or onto a plate.

-Green stalk: Cut the sisal rope to about 7” and then separate those from each other and remove a few if you have a smaller pumpkin, to make it more proportionate.
+Green pumpkin stem: Cut the sisal rope to about 7” and then separate those from each other and remove a few if you have a smaller pumpkin to make it more proportionate.

-Twist them in the opposite direction that they are twisted.
-This will straighten them out.
+Twist them in the opposite direction to straighten them out.

 Dip these into a glass of water and lay on your work surface, then add several drops of green alcohol ink to the palette tray.

-Use the paint brush to color the strands.
-You may need to add several more drops of the alcohol ink because it dries really quickly.
-Let these dry before glueing.
+Use the paintbrush to color the strands.
+You may need to add several more drops of the alcohol ink because it dries quickly.
+Let these dry before gluing.

 Once the sisal is dry, use hot glue to glue through the middle – going vertically.